FatimAmiri/main/docs/.source/reference/compas.datastructures.rst

 Network
 =======

-:class:`compas.datastructures.Network` is a connectivity graph.
+The network is a connectivity graph.
 It is meant for the representation of networks of vertices connected by edges.
 The edges are directed.
 A network does not have faces.
 A network can be connected or disconnected.
 A network with vertices only is also a valid network.